 - The user is redirected back to URL A, with the signed assertion.

-This mechanism takes full advantage of Hitachi ID Identity and Access Management Suite policy engines:
+This mechanism takes full advantage of the Hitachi ID Identity and Access Management Suite policy framework:

 - How users are authenticated is controlled using authentication chains, which support contextual selection of a suitable login process and multi-step logins, for example combining CAPTCHA, sending the user a PIN and asking for a password.